inmaugarc/DataEngineer/p6/README.md

 > * There are 4 staging tasks to extract information from the original source files
 > * After that, we will load into 4 fact tables and 3 dimensional tables
 > * During the process we run several data quality checks to test that everything went correct
+> * In tables with a year column, this column is used as the sort key to improve the performance of the year-based searches

 ## File Descriptions <a name="files"></a>